fishjam-dev/fishjam-docs/docs/deploying/fly_io.md

 :::caution

-This deployment guide is expermiental and may not reliably work each time or for every user.
+This deployment guide is experimental and may not reliably work each time or for every user.
 We came across issues when deploying to Fly.io, which may render your application not behaving as expected.
-You can learn more about the problems we came accross [in the deploying section](#deploying)
+You can learn more about the problems we came across [in the deploying section](#deploying)
 :::

 [Fly.io](https://fly.io) is the go-to platform for deploying Phoenix apps.